LordLorentz/wizarding/README.md

 “Well then.
 That ought to do,” Memento said, flippantly tossing the orb to the center of the cell.
 When it hit about a meter from the floor, it rolled on the table depicted inside itself, and, to ensure the possibility of this happening, swapped the inside with the outside.

 “About a second too late, but we can’t all be perfect.”
-Memento Mori looked up, pleasantly surprised, as the painting of Athena on the ceiling shifted, like the stone was coming alive.
+Memento Mori looked up, pleasantly surprised, as the painting of Athena on the ceiling shifted, like it was coming alive.

-“Not a bad form-”, Limerence spoke, as cracks filled the ceiling, spreading around the painting as it angled itself on the stone.
+“Not a bad form-”, Limerence spoke, cracks filling the ceiling, spreading around the painting as it angled itself on the stone.

-The ceiling broke, and most of the stones floated upward, into a wide shaft with walls of sandstone, decorated with arches and grape-vine patterns Esher would have given an arm and a leg to see.
+The ceiling broke, and most of the stones floated upward, into a wide shaft with walls of sandstone, decorated with arches and grape-vine patterns Escher would have given an arm and a leg to see.
 The end of it disappeared in a white mist, where several tonnes of rock would soon confound the night-time cleaning crew of --Academical building?
 Somebody finish this joke, please.

 Limerence dropped onto the granite table with a heavy crack, clothing draping around them as it turned from painted stone to fabric.